-In 2001, the Commission cautioned "all licensees that... a licensee will face a very heavy burden in demonstrating that it has served the public interest where it has remained silent for most or all of the prior license term."
-The Commission acknowledged that the agency's longstanding policy had been to encourage stations to resume broadcast operations.
-However, the Commission noted that Section 309(k)(1) applies a "backwards-looking standard" that does not give any weight to efforts to return a station to full-time operation in the future.
-The Commission held that denial of the renewal application of the station in question in Birach would be fundamentally unfair because the Commission had not provided sufficient notice of the effect the Section 309(k)(1) standard would have on silent stations.
-Since the issuance of the Birach decision in 2001, licensees have been on notice as to how Section 309(k)(1) applies to silent stations.
+In 2001, the Commission cautioned "all licensees that . . . a licensee will face a very heavy burden in demonstrating that it has served the public interest where it has remained silent for most or all of the prior license term."11 The Commission acknowledged that the agency's longstanding policy had been to encourage stations to resume broadcast operations.
+However, the Commission noted that Section 309(k)(1) applies a "backwards-looking standard" that does not give any weight to efforts to return a station to full-time operation in the future.12 The Commission held that denial of the renewal application of the station in question in Birach would be fundamentally unfair because the Commission had not provided sufficient notice of the effect the Section 309(k)(1) standard would have on silent stations.13 Since the issuance of the Birach decision in 2001, licensees have been on notice as to how Section 309(k)(1) applies to silent stations.

 In this case, Licensee's conduct has fallen far short of that which would warrant routine license renewal.
-Licensee's stewardship of the Station fails to meet the public service commitment which licensees are expected to provide to their communities of license on a daily basis because the Station was silent for significant portions of CBI's license term.
+Licensee's stewardship of the Station fails to meet the public service commitment which licensees are expected to provide to their communities of license on a daily basis because the Station was silent for significant portions of its license term, resuming operation sporadically to avoid license termination under Section 312(g) of the Act, and then resuming continued operation only when the Application was about to be filed.

 On the facts presented here, we conclude that a short-term license renewal is the appropriate sanction.
-Although CBI faced a number of difficulties beyond its control and sought Commission authorization for each of the Station's periods of silence, and although the Station resumed operation prior to the end of the current license term and has remained on the air since April of 2012, we cannot find that the Station served the public interest, convenience and necessity during the license term due to the extended periods of non-operation.
-Accordingly, pursuant to Section 309(k)(2) of the Act, we will grant the Station a short-term license renewal, limited to a period of two years from the date of this letter.
-This limited renewal period will afford the Commission an opportunity to review the Station's compliance with the Act and the Commission's rules and to take whatever corrective actions, if any, that may be warranted at that time.
+Although SAR sought Commission authorization for each of the Station's periods of silence, we cannot find that the Station served the public interest, convenience and necessity during the license term due to the extended periods of non-operation.
+Additionally, although the Station has resumed operations and is currently broadcasting, we believe that additional measures are necessary in order to ensure that the Station will provide the broadcast service it is licensed to provide.
+Accordingly, pursuant to Section 309(k)(2) of the Act, we will grant the Station a short-term license renewal, limited to a period of two years from the date of this letter.14 This limited renewal period will afford the Commission an